 - Portobello Road Market

 Kensington is a great place to base yourself to enjoy all the amenities and stylish attractions of West London.
-Be aware, though, that you may be spending significant amounts of time traveling if you intend to hang out in the East End of London.
+Be aware that you may travel significantly to hang out in the East End of London.

 On the other hand, if you fancy a day trip out to see Windsor, Stonehenge, or Bath you’re on the right side of town.
 If you want to make the most of Kensington’s serene vibes, check out our favorite Kensington accommodations:

-- Best Budget Hotel in Kensington and Chelsea: Ravna Gora
+- Budget Hotel in Kensington and Chelsea: Ravna Gora

-- Best Mid-Range Hotel in Kensington and Chelsea: London Lodge Hotel
+- Mid-Range Hotel in Kensington and Chelsea: London Lodge Hotel

-- Best Luxury Hotel in Kensington and Chelsea: The Ampersand Hotel
+- Luxury Hotel in Kensington and Chelsea: The Ampersand Hotel

-- Best Vacation Rental in Kensington and Chelsea: This S. Kens Apartment in a Superb Location
+- Vacation Rental in Kensington and Chelsea: This S. Kens Apartment in a Superb Location

 See Related: How to Take a Day Trip from London to Stonehenge

-There was. atime when London’s Soho was known only for its rather risqué character.
-This former red-light district is now the focal point for central London nightlife, with any and every kind of entertainment on offer.
-So if you’re a fan of the bright lights, Soho is for you.
+There was a time when London’s Soho was known only for its rather risqué character.
+This former red-light district is now the focal point for central London nightlife, with all kinds of entertainment.
+So, if you’re a Bright Lights fan, Soho is for you.

 This is where you’ll find London’s West End – the heart of theater in the capital.
 Many theaters are clustered around Shaftesbury Avenue, and this is where to head for long-running favorites such as Les Miserables and Wicked along with newer shows, like multi-award winning musical Operation Mincemeat.

-Film buffs are catered for too, with both chain movie theaters and the Prince Charles Cinema (who are keeping the name despite Charles’ ascension), famous for its singalong presentations and all-night movie marathons.
+Film buffs are also catered for with chain movie theaters and the Prince Charles Cinema (who keep the name despite Charles’ ascension), famous for its singalong presentations and all-night movie marathons.
 Why not check out Theatreland with a silent disco tour?

 London has a thriving LGBTQIA+ community, and Soho’s reputation as London’s gay village is as old as the hills.
 One of its oldest gay bars, Admiral Duncan, merits a stopover for its hilarious drag cabaret.

-For a more modern vibe, look out for the award-winning Ku Group of bars and clubs, or the superbly kitsch Friendly Society.
+Look out for the award-winning Ku Group of bars and clubs or the superbly kitsch Friendly Society for a more modern vibe.
 Or discover more about Soho’s LGBTQ+ history on a customizable tour.

 Soho is also the home of London’s Chinatown.
 These half-a-dozen streets, decorated with red lanterns, are packed with Asian restaurants, supermarkets, bakeries, bubble tea cafes, and souvenir shops.
 Try to visit in January/February for London’s Chinese New Year celebrations, the biggest outside Asia.

-In fact, you can eat your way around the world in Soho, thanks to the huge range of cuisines on offer.
+You can eat your way around the world in Soho, thanks to the huge range of cuisines.
 Three restaurants regularly cropping up on “best of Soho” lists are Bao for Taiwanese food, Blacklock for steaks, and Barrafina for tapas.

 Another must-visit London attraction is Carnaby Street.
-For decades the epicenter of edgy London culture, this has showcased countless fashion, music, and sex icons and is home to some ultra-cool shops.
+For decades, it has been the epicenter of edgy London culture, showcasing countless fashion, music, and sex icons and is home to some ultra-cool shops.
 And if you’re in London at Christmas, don’t miss Carnaby Street’s always stunning light installation.